 see this article in the Journal.

-Work will be shown in a public space in the follow galleries:
+For World Refugee Day, the work will be shown in a public space in the follow galleries:

 Dublin: Gallery of Photography, Douglas Hyde, Temple Bar Galleries.
 Cork: Lewis Glucksman Gallery.
 Kilkenny: Butler Gallery.
 Carlow: Visual, Centre for Contemporary Art.
 Annaghmakerrig: Tyrone Guthrie Centre.
 Derry: Void.
 West Cork: Catherine Hammond Gallery.
 Limerick: Limerick City Gallery of Art.
 Belfast: The MAC.